wasakredit/prestashop-addon-1.6/README.md

 8. You are ready to use Wasa Kredit services.

-## Supported prestashop
+## Requirements
 This module support prestashop version 1.6 up to 1.6.99

-If you are looking for the Wasa Kredit Checkout  addon for Prestashop 1.7 go here https://github.com/wasakredit/prestashop-addon-1.7/
+If you are looking for the Wasa Kredit Checkout addon for Prestashop 1.7 go here <br> https://github.com/wasakredit/prestashop-addon-1.7/